 Great France Itineraries: How Many Days to Spend?

-How much time should I spend in France?
+How many days to spend in France?

 Although you will surely enjoy any amount of time in France, we recommend opting for a France itinerary that offers at least 10 days of exploring.
 Paris is always a good starting point for any French adventure, and from here, a 10-day trip can cover two or more other regions.
 If you, unfortunately have less time on your hands, we’d recommend foregoing Paris and heading out to explore the wider country.
-On the other hand, with two or three weeks to explore the country you can create the perfect France travel itinerary covering the beaches of the south, the mountains of the east, and the central wine regions.
+On the other hand, with two or three weeks to explore the country you can create the perfect holiday covering the beaches of the south, the mountains of the east, and the central wine regions.

 One week is a good chunk of time to visit France’s most popular sites, attractions and cities.
 Although you will have to move on fairly quickly, you can cover lots of bucket-list destinations.
 We’ve got plenty of France itineraries for around 7 days.
 If you’re interested in history then head to Brittany and explore Northern France’s iconic attractions including the D-Day beaches, Mont Saint-Michel Abbey, and the charming cities of Caen and Rouen.
 A visit to Chateau Gaillard is also a must.